-If I had to pull out what the average backpacker would do over a month I’d say you’d be hoping to do most of the above, maybe excluding your PADI, Skydive, Great Ocean Road Trip and Sydney Bridge Climb.
+If I had to pull out what the average backpacking Australia trip would include over a month I’d say you’d be hoping to do most of the above, maybe excluding your PADI, Skydive, Great Ocean Road Trip and Sydney Bridge Climb.

-So based on my personal experience and what I assume the average backpacker would like to achieve on the East Coast trail I’d say a monthly budget for Australia is as follows;
+So based on my personal experience and what I assume the average backpacker would like to achieve on the East Coast trail I’d say you’ll be paying for the following;

 This 4 weeks would allow you to pretty much cover the whole East Coast Australia backpacker trail and you’d be packing in all the main sites and things to do – including spots like Byron Bay, Fraser Island, Whitsundays, and Cairns.